Tiny-Earth/DemoSite/site/src/experiences.md

 A think-pair-share is an active-learning strategy because students are actively engaged in various cognitive processes and collaborative learning.
 It also maps onto how learning works:

 - **Activate prior knowledge:** During the “think” phase, students reflect on their prior knowledge and experiences.
-This activates their existing knowledge and helps them to make connections to what they already know.
+The act of writing helps people clarify their thoughts, which activates existing knowledge and helps them to make connections to what they already know.
 Even if their prior knowledge is incomplete or inaccurate, students can identify and question their own understanding.
+Moreover, as you circulate through the classroom, you can see who is engaged, and then talk to those who aren't writing to help them in their thinking.
 - **Recognize dissonance:** As students share their thoughts with their partner, they may encounter conflicting ideas that challenge their existing understanding.
 Peer-to-peer dialogue allows students to discuss and reconcile any differences in their understanding.
+The dissonance may lead to questions and motivation to figure out answers.
-- **Construct new knowledge:** Throughout the think-pair-share activity, students are integrating new information with their existing knowledge, forming new connections between ideas, and developing a deeper understanding of the topic.
+- **Construct new knowledge:** Throughout a think-pair-share activity, students integrate new information with their existing knowledge, forming new connections between ideas, and developing a deeper understanding of the topic.
 Knowledge construction is reinforced through the social interaction and feedback provided by their partner.
+Here, the knowledge is new to the students; rather than referring to a new scientific discovery, the word "new" refers to the facts, understandings, and conenctions that the student makes.
 - **Practice and apply knowledge:** Throughout the think-pair-share activity, students are sharing their thoughts and ideas, engaging in a collaborative conversation, receiving feedback, and responding to questions.

 ### How does a Think-Pair-Share leverage formative assessment?